bhavsar-dhara/CreditCardApp/readme.md

 4. First Name
 5. Last Name

+Showing a pop-up alert dialog on successful validation of the form after click on submit button.

 ## Architecture:

 Implemented the exercise with **MVVM architecture** (Model-View-ViewModel) to handle the data model, it's flow and business logic across the app.